singh-man/books/crackingTheCoding/13_java.md

 - Suppose you were creating a mapping  of names to Person objects.
 You might want to periodically output the people in alphabetical order by name.
 A TreeMap lets you do this.
 - A TreeMap  also offers a way to, given a name, output  the next 10 people.
 This could be useful for a "More" function in many applications.
-- A LinkedHashMap is useful whenever you need the ordering of keys to match the ordering of inser­tion.
+- A LinkedHashMap is useful whenever you need the ordering of keys to match the ordering of insertion.
 This might be useful in a caching situation, when you want to delete the oldest item.

 Generally, unless there is a reason not to, you would use HashMap.
 That is, if you need to get the keys back in insertion order, then use LinkedHashMap.
 If you need to get the keys back in their true/natural  order, then use TreeMap.
 Otherwise, HashMap is probably best.
 It is typically faster and requires less overhead.